simplify23/simplify23.github.io/_pages/includes/pub.md

 <a href="https://github.com/simplify23/TPS_PP">Code</a>
 <a href="https://arxiv.org/abs/2305.05322">PDF</a>

 - <b>TPS++ is the first work to introduce the attention mechanism into text rectification.</b> Traditional text rectification methods lack modifications to the rectification transformation formula, which can lead to unnatural deformations and character out-of-bounds issues.
-We introduce an attention mechanism to provide greater flexibility in rectification and shift the rectification process from the image level to the feature level.
-Experimental results demonstrate that TPS++ is applicable to various settings and achieves state-of-the-art performance.
+TPS++ introduce an attention mechanism to provide greater flexibility in rectification and shift the rectification process from the image level to the feature level.
 </div>
 </div>